 Consider if it’s worth investing in paid advertising on search engines or social media to help expand the reach of your video.
 If you’re just starting out, spending a little bit now to reach the right audience for your information products can help you grow your following quickly.

 Videos take a lot of time to create, but a video that’s high quality and provides information your audience needs can do a lot to help build their trust and interest in your information brand.
-It’s an important tool in any infopreneur’s toolkit.
+And with the right strategy, putting the work in now to create amazing videos can help you make passive income into the future.

 Kristen Hicks is an Austin-based freelance content writer and lifelong learner with an ongoing curiosity to learn new things.
 She uses that curiosity, combined with her experience as a freelance business owner, to write about subjects valuable to small business owners on the HostGator blog.
 You can find her on Twitter at @atxcopywriter.